Prabal Gurung: The Designer-Activist Bringing Nepalese Fashion to the Global Stage

 He’s on a mission to empower women and POC throughout America and beyond, and he’s doing it with supreme grace.
 Learn all about the inspiring work of Prabal Gurung below!

-Putting Nepal On The Fashion Map
+Prabal Gurung: Putting Nepal on the Global Fashion Map

 Although Prabal is grateful for the opportunities the USA has given him, his homeland of Nepal will forever remain in his heart.
+The designer has stated that he’s proud of his Nepali upbringing and is honored to be an inspiration for his fellow compatriots.

 Prabal Gurung is one of the few world-renowned Nepali citizens and has used his brand and platform to put Nepal and its culture on the fashion map.